-You would need certain coding, however, it is going to be minimal, and you will have a reliably performing bot within a couple of weeks.
+You would need certain coding, however, it is going to be minimal, and you will have a reliably performing chatbot within a couple of weeks.

 Thus, as you can see, you can build your chatbot in-house with minimum investment.

-In some cases, the platform you use to create your chatbot may charge a subscription fee for supporting the bot, otherwise, your expenses are close to zero.
+In some cases, the platform you use to create your chatbot may charge a subscription fee for supporting the chatbot, otherwise, your expenses are close to zero.

-If you choose Chatfuel to create bots, you may build quite a reliable solution with no additional expenses, as Chatfuel has a free plan.
+If you choose Chatfuel to create chatbots, you may build quite a reliable solution with no additional expenses, as Chatfuel has a free plan.

 At the same time, if you need enhanced functionality, such as a larger number of reachable users, there is the Chatfuel PRO subscription plan starting at €30 per month.

 Manychat, in its turn, while having a free plan, also offers a PRO version with a monthly fee which depends on the number of your active subscribers.

 The PRO version has a larger toolkit and supports unlimited options – for example, in a free version you can have only 10 tags and 3 custom fields, while the PRO version has no such restrictions.